 The Importance of Communicating with Your Health Care Team

 Because MDS are a complex condition with complex treatment options, good communication between you and your health care team is key.
 Your oncologist, nurses, and other members of your health care team work together to treat your MDS.
 Since medical appointments are the main time you will interact with your team, being as prepared as possible for these visits is important.
 It will help ensure that you understand your diagnosis and treatment, get answers to your questions, and feel more satisfied with your overall care.
-Read CancerCare’s fact sheet, “‘Doctor, Can We Talk?’: Tips for Communicating With Your Health Care Team,” to learn how you can communicate more effectively with your heath care team.
+Read CancerCare’s fact sheet, “‘Doctor, Can We Talk?’: Tips for Communicating With Your Health Care Team,” to learn how you can communicate more effectively with your health care team.

 While mesothelioma can present many challenges, keep in mind that you do not need to cope with this diagnosis on your own.
 Your friends and family are important sources of strength and support.
 There are also many local and national support services available to assist you.